aboutcoders/job-worker-bundle/README.md

 ## Getting Started

 ### Prerequisites
-1. Configure a Symfony application with AbcJobBundle
+1. Configure a Symfony application with AbcJobServerBundle
-2. Configure the enqueue transport layer corresponding to the configuration in AbcJobBundle
+2. Configure the enqueue transport layer corresponding to the configuration in AbcJobServerBundle

 ### Create a job processor